 - “Antibacterial Effects of Blackberry Extract Target Periodontopathogens” – ncbi.nlm.nih.gov

-- “Folic Acid: the Vitamin That Helps Prevent Birth Defects” – health.ny.gov
+- “Folic Acid: The Vitamin That Helps Prevent Birth Defects” – health.ny.gov